Mauricio410/Mauricio410/README.md

 - 🌱 I’m currently learning **about the world of Data.**

-- 👨‍💻 All of my projects are available at JE JE **"not yet available"**
+- 👨‍💻 All of my projects are available at **https://mauricioromeroporfolio.netlify.app/**

 - 📝 I regularly write articles on **AI, python, military, data analysis, politics, etc.**